Introduction

 - RedisGraph is an open-source graph database built on top of popular in-memory data store, Redis.

-- GraphQL is a powerful query language for APIs, which provides a complete and understandable description of the data and gives clients the power to ask for exactly what they need.
+- GraphQL is a query language for APIs, which provides a complete and understandable description of the data and gives clients the power to ask for exactly what they need.

-Advantages of using a graph database
+Advantages of graph database

 - Easily integrate with other data sources (useful for analyzing data from multiple sources).